THEBOSS0369/Task-Management/README.md

 - **CORS configuration** for cross-origin security
 - **Rate limiting ready** (can be easily added)

-This Task Management API is production-ready with all the requested features and many additional enhancements for scalability, security, and maintainability! 🎯
+This Task Management API is production ready with all the requested features and many additional enhancements for scalability, security and maintainability!